What’s the big deal?

 Do you enjoy playing games online?
 Chances are, if you don't, you know somebody who does.
 The gaming industry is huge!
 Did you know that around the world, more money is spent on games than on the film industry?!

-With the internet, it is now possible to play with dozens, even hundreds of people at the same time through online games like World of Warcraft, Clash of Clans or gaming portals like Miniclip.
+With the internet, it is now possible to play with dozens, even hundreds of people at the same time through online games like Fortnite, Minecraft or gaming portals like Miniclip.

 Being able to game with people all over the world makes online gaming even more exciting and with the ability to ‘chat’ in these games, it is easy to ‘make friends’ with the people you play with.

 Just like in the real world though, you need to be careful when playing with strangers.
 Some people you meet online may not be very nice!

 It’s easy to lie online and some of these ‘online friends’ may be adults who want to hurt you.
 How can you tell?

 They will try to gain your trust and ‘make friends’ with you.